 - From 0 CHF to 49’999 CHF, 1.2% yearly fee

 - From 50’000 to 149’999 CHF, 1.0% yearly fee

 - From 150’000 CHF to 499’999 CHF, 0.8% yearly fee

 - From 500’000 CHF, 0.6% yearly fee

 If you invest more than half a million with Yova, the fee will be excellent.
-Below that amount, the fees will not be great.
+Below that amount, the fees are not great.
 And this is the amount invested, not the current value of your account.
 If you invest 40’000 CHF and get 12’000 returns, it will not change the fee to a lower fee.
 It makes a significant difference!
 With Selma, the entire amount is counting, not only the invested amount.

-If you have more than 150’000 CHF invested with Yova, it will be cheaper than Selma Finance.
-If you are serious about investing, you will probably reach this amount.
+If you have more than 500’000 CHF invested with Yova, it will be cheaper than Selma Finance.
+Very few people will reach that amount.
 However, you will probably start investing with much less.
 And that means you will pay a hefty fee for perhaps several years.

 Security – Selma vs Yova

 If you are going to invest a significant amount of money, the security of a Robo-Advisor is fundamental.
 So, let’s compare the security of Selma vs Yova.